xgangw/xgangw/README.md

 - 👋 Hi, I’m @xgangw
-- 👀 I’m interested in coding something ^^
+- 👀 I'm interested in coding things ^^
 - 🌱 I’m currently learning JS and Python
-- 💞️ I’m looking to collaborate on Xbox
+- 💞️ I’m looking to collaborate on XGang ;)
 - 📫 How to reach me ?
 My e-mail: xgangwcontact@gmail.com

 <!---